IdkwhatImD0ing/Obsidian-Vault/CSE180/Relational Databases.md

 Can make an attribute UNIQUE, but is not the same as Primary Key Can do it shorthand or for multiple attributes the same as Primary Key

+## Subqueries

+A subquery is a query that contains another query.

+For example SELECT * FROM E1 where a = (SELECT * FROM E2)